NolanBurkhart/mage-arena-flag-tool/README.md

-# mage-arena-flag-tool
+# Mage Arena Flag Tool
-A tool for importing flags into Mage Arena
+A tool for importing easily importing custom flags into Mage Arena

 ## Requirements -
 You will need to resize your flag to 100 x 66px, the tool will not work otherwise.
 The flag must be formatted as a .png.